YueErro/udacity_cplusplus/Capstone-ROS-Node-simulated-in-Gazebo/README.md

 ```

 ### Expected behavior
+Launch the Gazebo world with the turtlebot3 and run my capstone ROS node.
+Once ready, launch the teleop ROS package in order to be able to teleoperate the robot in simulation.
+Whenever you want, publish `true` as explained above, in the terminal 4, and the path that you commanded the robot to do will be saved in an image.

-An image is saved each and every time it is published `true` into `/is_done` ROS topic, alternatively, if `false` is published, the path done by the robot will be removed and not saved in the next image.
+Each and every time it is published `true` into `/is_done` ROS topic, the image of the robot's path will be pop up and if you press any key it will be saved.
+Alternatively, if `false` is published, the path done by the robot will be removed and not saved in the next image.

 The images of the path that the robot has done are saved at `/tmp` under `capstone_<data_time>.png` name.
 There is a demo video that can be downloaded from [here](https://github.com/YueErro/udacity_cplusplus/raw/master/Capstone-ROS-Node-simulated-in-Gazebo/demo.mp4).